 Students with a prior degree from FM will be allowed to use up to 50% of the credits from the first degree toward the requirements of the second degree.
-Students must complete the Pursuit of Second Degree Approval Form in consultation with an academic advisor, selecting the appropriate hours of credit for approval from the Provost and Vice-President for Academic Affairs.
+Students must apply for admission to the college as well as complete the Pursuit of Second Degree Approval process in consultation with an academic advisor, selecting the appropriate hours of credit for approval from the Provost and Vice-President for Academic Affairs.
 Students pursuing a second degree must also meet all other requirements of the degree as stated in the catalog.
 A second degree will only be awarded as a means of recognizing that the student has competencies in two essentially different areas.